vaibhavraghavan/HAMS-MREL/readme.md

 ## Contact

 HAMS‑MREL was developed by Vaibhav Raghavan.
-For questions, please contact the author at <email>.
+For questions, please contact the author at vaibhav.raghavan@gmail.com.
 Users are encouraged to open a new issue in this repository to report bugs, request new features, or suggest improvements.

-This work is part of the TU Delft Marine Renewable Energies Lab (MREL).
+This work is part of the TU Delft Marine Renewable Energies Lab (MREL) led by George Lavidas (G.Lavidas@tudelft.nl).
 Learn more about the laboratory [here](https://www.tudelft.nl/en/ceg/about-faculty/departments/hydraulic-engineering/sections/offshore-engineering/research/marine-renewable-energies-lab-mrel).

 HAMS-MREL was supported by Yasel Quintero Lares from the Digital Competence Centre, Delft University of Technology.